rokath/trice/docs/TriceV1.0Encoding.md

 ##  3. <a name='Framing'></a>Framing

 Framing is done by again with COBS encoding, maybe with zeroes reduction like [RZCOBS](https://github.com/Dirbaio/rzcobs/blob/main/src/lib.rs) or simply as "ZCOBS" to minimize data transmission.
-Also [RLECOBS](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html) could be an option.
+Also [RLERCOBS](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html) could be an option.
 Several *Trices* can be in one COBS package.
 User data are in separate COBS packages.
+See TCOBS proposal below.

 ##  4. <a name='TriceIDlisttil.json'></a>*Trice* ID list `til.json`